 The courts generally show a reluctance to intervene in issues regarding the jurisdiction of an arbitral tribunal.
-In Capping Corp Ltd & Ors v Aquawalk Sdn Bhd & Ors [2013] 6 MLJ 579, the Court of Appeal held that under the Arbitration

-Act 2005, the courts are dictated to take a minimal interference approach and such approach is reflected in Section 18 of the Arbitration Act 2005, where the arbitrator is empowered to rule on their own jurisdiction.
+In Capping Corp Ltd & Ors v Aquawalk Sdn Bhd & Ors [2013] 6 MLJ 579, the Malaysian Court of Appeal held that under the Arbitration Act 2005, the courts are obliged to take a minimal interference approach, and such approach is reflected in Section 18 of the Arbitration Act 2005, where the arbitral tribunal is empowered to rule on its own jurisdiction.